drakonli/dota2_customized_grid/README.md

 concerns itself with actually doing the job that is required: loading data, saving data, backing-up, etc. Domain layer only works with domain model, not the ViewModel.

-Infrastructure (does not have a package, because it's the underlying layer for everything): Spring IoC, Maven, JavaFX.
+Infrastructure: Spring IoC, Maven, JavaFX and my custom "jcomponents" package for general utilities.

 Also, about my vision of MVVM:

 I see ViewModels as a "glue" between UI/Application and Domain Layer.
-Application and UI layer concerns itself with changing ViewModels and invoking appropriate Domain services when user actions are received, but never is ViewModel passed to Domain services.
+Application and UI layer concerns itself with changing ViewModels, Application concerns itself with invoking appropriate Domain services when user actions are received, but never is ViewModel passed to Domain services.
 Only Application and UI are aware of ViewModels.